davidRosini/node-api-rx/README.md

 Take the ones you're more confortable with, and feel free to ask any questions, install a package you think is useful or search on the web (not on ChatGPT, though =().

-If you really understand about Sequelize, data modeling and Unit Tests (using mocha and supertest), and think the TODO tasks are kind of easy, we would ask you to go a step ahead and create our loan functionality.
+If you really understand about Sequelize, data modeling and Unit Tests (using mocha and supertest), we would ask you to go a step ahead and create our loan functionality.
 That would include:
     - Model
     - Relationship
     - Repository